Victorian Liberal Party: Old Liberal Party Victorian Division

-On 2 October 1945, deputy Liberal Party leader Ian Macfarlan was commissioned by the Governor Sir Winston Dugan to form government, when it was clear that the Victorian Legislative Assembly would not grant supply to the Dunstan government.
-The Liberals were defeated in the election a month later, which was won by Labor.
+On 2 October 1945, deputy Liberal leader Ian Macfarlan, was commissioned by the Governor, Sir Winston Dugan, to form a government, when it became clear that the Victorian Legislative Assembly would not grant supply to the Dunstan government.
+The Liberals were defeated by the Labor Party in the election a month later.

 By the 1947 Victorian state election, the Liberals were again in coalition with the Country Party (renamed from United Country Party) and contested the election together.
 The coalition won the election and governed Victoria as majority government from 20 November 1947 to 3 December 1948, with Liberal leader Hollway as Premier and Country leader John McDonald as Deputy Premier.

 Liberal and Country Party

 Formation

-During a series of transport strikes in 1948, the moderate Hollway had dealt amicably with the transport unions and the Trades Hall Council, and McDonald heavily criticised his conciliatory approach to the conservative parties' traditional enemies.
-Hollway forced McDonald to resign as deputy.
-Wilfrid Kent Hughes, deputy leader of Liberal Party, was appointed as Deputy Premier.
+During a series of transport strikes in 1948, the moderate Hollway had dealt amicably with the transport unions and the Trades Hall Council, but McDonald heavily criticised his conciliatory approach to the conservative parties' traditional enemies.
+Hollway forced McDonald to resign as deputy, and Wilfrid Kent Hughes, deputy leader of the Liberal Party, was appointed Deputy Premier.

-In February 1949, the Liberal Party planned to form a new Liberal and Country Party (LCP), with metropolitan-country interests proposed to be represented on a 50-50 basis.
+In February 1949, the Liberal Party planned to form a new Liberal and Country Party (LCP), with metropolitan and country interests proposed to be represented on a 50–50 basis.
 Hollway hoped this would unite the two "anti-socialist" parties of Liberal Party and Country Party together, an idea supported by Liberal Party and Country Party voters.

-A merger of the Liberal and Country parties had already happened in South Australia with the formation of the Liberal and Country League in 1932.
+A merger of the Liberal and Country parties had already happened in South Australia in 1932, with the formation of the Liberal and Country League.
 The Liberal Party conference on 22 February 1949 endorsed the idea of a merger.
 However, the idea was rejected by the Country Party and argued it was a takeover attempt of the Country Party, and to eliminate the Country Party from Victorian politics entirely.

-However, six Country MPs were willing to take part in a United party.
+However, six Country Party MPs were willing to be part of the united party.
 On 22 March 1949, they joined the Liberals in forming the Liberal and Country Party (LCP).
 Hollway was chosen as leader of the new party and continued to be Premier.
-Hughes also continued to be deputy leader of the new party and Deputy Premier.
-The six former Country MPs were eligible for Cabinet positions in the new LCP government, but turned them down since "the present cabinet had prepared legislation for the new parliamentary session" and "should carry on with it".
-As such, the incumbent cabinet composition was unchanged.
-The LCP succeeded the old Victorian Liberal Party to be the Victorian division of the Liberal Party of Australia, and federal members endorsed by the LCP sat with the Liberals in Canberra and belonged to the federal parliamentary Liberal Party.
+Hughes also continued as deputy leader of the new party and Deputy Premier.
+The six former Country MPs were eligible for Cabinet positions in the new LCP government, but turned them down since "the present cabinet had prepared legislation for the new parliamentary session" and "should carry on with it", so the incumbent cabinet composition was unchanged.
+The LCP succeeded the old Victorian Liberal Party as the Victorian Division of the Liberal Party of Australia, and federal members endorsed by the LCP sat with the Liberals in Canberra and belonged to the federal parliamentary Liberal Party.